-I arrived at my bed and breakfast in Cape Town on June 4th after twenty four hours of travel.
-The manager – during her tour of the beach front guest house – pointed out the candles and matches provided in case of load shedding.
-Having friends in South Africa and following many South African social media sites I'd heard of load shedding which in simple terms is a rolling blackout; an intentionally engineered electrical power shutdown to various regions of the country at seemingly sporadic times.
-Truly though it is a last-resort measure by the power company used to avoid a total blackout of their power system.
+I arrived at my bed and breakfast in Cape Town on June 4th after twenty-four hours of travel.
+The manager, during her tour of the beachfront guest house, pointed out the candles and matches provided in case of load shedding.
+Having friends in South Africa and following many South African social media sites, I'd heard of load shedding which is a rolling blackout; an intentionally engineered electrical power shutdown to various regions of the country at seemingly sporadic times.
+Truly though, it is a last-resort measure by the power company used to avoid a total blackout of their power system.

 As I tooled around Cape Town, I took note of some hefty generators in front of condos and construction sites expensively supplying themselves with backup power for when Eskom, the power company, pulled the switch.

 My short three days in Cape Town ended with no load shedding.